ABOUT US - your hosts

 In 2014, Bob’s book 'Much Ado About Mutton' was published to great acclaim.
 It tells the fascinating story of mutton in the UK and beyond, More information is to be found on the website www.aboutmutton.com.
 A discount for a signed copy is available to Drovers Retreat guests.

-We have been fortunate enough to live here for almost 30 years.
+We have been fortunate enough to live here for over 30 years.
 We look forward to seeing you enjoying it too, albeit for a shorter time!